-Organizations across the U.S. are gearing up for the CCPA (California Consumer Privacy Act), a new law that takes effect next year governing the way they handle Californians’ personal data.
+Organizations across the U.S. are gearing up for the CCPA (California Consumer Privacy Act), a new law that takes effect next year governing how they handle Californians’ personal data.

 The strict requirements of the CCPA have naturally led to comparisons with the EU GDPR (General Data Protection Regulation), which has reshaped the way organizations handle Europeans’ personal data and made some U.S. organizations wary of collecting their information at all.

-So, will the CCPA have the same effect?
+So, will what are the differences between the GDPR vs CCPA?
 Let’s take a look.

 Is the CCPA the beginning of ‘America’s GDPR’?

 In short: probably not.
-The CCPA offers similarly strong requirements – and disciplinary powers – as the GDPR, but only when it comes to individuals’ rights.
+The CCPA offers similarly strong requirements – and disciplinary powers – as the GDPR, but only for individuals’ rights.

 Likewise, they must give individuals the right to: